DFW1N/DFW1N-OSINT/README.md

 * [Department of Transport Western Australia](https://online.transport.wa.gov.au/webExternal/registration/?0) - *Check you're targets vechicle registration here in the state of WA.*
 * [Australian Capital Territory Transport](https://rego.act.gov.au/regosoawicket/public/reg/FindRegistrationPage;jsessionid=2E28D04D5F4C72501411202604EB7CE7?0) - *Check you're targets vechicle registration here in the state of ACT.*

+* [Traffic Live NSW](http://m.livetraffic.rta.nsw.gov.au/CameraList.aspx?r=ALL) - *Traffic cameras all over NSW.*
+* [QLD Traffic Cameras](https://qldtraffic.qld.gov.au/cameras.html) - *This is traffic cameras that is on QLD government site.
+* [Traffic Cameras](https://straya.io/traffic-cameras/) - *Use this site so view live traffic camera footage Australia wide you might see your targets car.

 ## [↑](#contents) Australian Prison System
 Is your target from prison or family, maybe a person went missing near a jail this section will list, how to locate Australian prisoners, corrective services in australia and prison locations for quick OSINT research of areas that could pose a risk to the Australian society if somthing was to happen in the surrounding area.